sakosha/rate-limiter/README.md

 - Goal achieved: now we do not have a performance degradation as we don't receive these requests.

 Tradeoffs:
-- caller of our api have to handle bad responses
+- caller of our api have to handle bad responses, perhaps:
-  - perhaps retry?
+  - retry?
   - put in queue?
   - return error down the line?
   - display error to the user?